 Property tax and insurance payments are included in the monthly mortgage payment to the lender and are accumulated in an escrow account that is used to pay those expenses when they are due.
-The first year’s payment for insurance is due at closing.

 What will happen if my payments are not paid when due?

-Habitat wants you to succeed as a homeowner and will work with you if a problem arises.
-But it is important that house payments are made on time.
-There is a late fee for overdue payments.
-Both Habitat and the USDA have the right to take legal action if house payments are not received when due, and, if necessary, will foreclose on the home.
+It is important that house payments are made on time.
+Habitat does not hold mortgages and does not receive payment from Homeowners.
+USDA has the right to take legal action if house payments are not received when due, and, if necessary, will foreclose on the home.

 Who is responsible for the upkeep of my home?

 All home maintenance not covered by a Home Owners Association will be your responsiblity.
 The Homebuyer Education Program will cover topics including Proper Home Maintenance and provide you training in all areas of minor repairs to your home.
 Homeowners will be provided with a list of service providers for larger repairs and a warranty program for repairs is also provided.
 Habitat provides ongoing reminders to homeowners for seasonal preventative maintenance.
 It’s important to maintain your home to retain the value and to take advantage of the market increases in value should you ever need to sell your home.
 Also, the appearance of your home and yard as a testimony to the benefits of Habitat homes in a community.

 Will I be allowed to sell my home?

+Yes.
 The USDA mortgage has no restrictions, however any interest subsidy that was provided will need to be recaptured in whole or in part, upon sale of the home.
 Also, Habitat for Humanity of Teller County will have limitations in place to prevent “flipping” of a home for a quick profit.
 The limitations will be covered in our orientation class before you engage in the purchase of a Habitat home.